 Instead of clumps of cereal-sugar sticking together, each grain and seed is crispy and coated with a hint of honey or syrup.
 These grains therefore usually do not taste horribly sweet, but get their special flavor by e.g. seeds, nuts, or also coconut flakes and spices.

 Granola vs. oatmeal

-How to make a crispy healthy granola at home?
+How to make crispy healthy granola at home?

-Ok, let’s look a bit closer at the main components of an easy homemade granola.
+Ok, let’s look a bit closer at the main components of easy homemade granola.

 Many oats: Regular oat flakes (optionally also wheat or spelt flakes) should make up the majority of the mixture.
-They are high-fiber, high-protein, low-fat foods and put far less strain on your wallet than many exotic cereals.
+They are high-fiber, high-protein, low-fat foods and put far less strain on your wallet than many exotic kinds of cereal.
 Avoid instant flakes, as they are not only highly processed but they would also dissolve when baking in the oven.

 Low sugar: Possible clean eating sweeteners are date syrup, coconut blossom sugar, honey, or maple syrup.
 I prefer to use date syrup but still try to keep it at a minimum.
 The great thing about date syrup is that it’s made from pure fruits (dates) and many of the nutrients are retained.
 It has also a low glycemic index avoiding the spike in blood sugar, which is crucial to our body’s regulation of blood glucose.

-Important: As sweeteners caramelize easily in the oven and hold the mixture together, a totally sugar free granola will not bring you the wished baking results.
+Important: As sweeteners caramelize easily in the oven and hold the mixture together, totally sugar-free granola will not bring you the wished baking results.

 But there is more…